 We each have a child inside of us.
 This is the seven year old version of me.
 It’s my favorite childhood picture because I was in second grade and that’s when all the letters finally came together to form words and I discovered I love to read.

 If people want to hang out with me, they’ll have to allow me to be myself.
 This self includes the little girl beaten, the teenager isolated and refused a high school education, the young woman who dropped out of college for lack of math and science background and the woman who spent years feeling responsible for her family.
-Now in midlife, I’ve discovered others can learn from my stories, so I share them freely, hoping someone else can avoid the pitfalls that tripped me up.
+I’ve discovered others can learn from my stories, so I am writing a childhood memoir hoping someone else can avoid the pitfalls that tripped me up.

 Meet me at the place of honor